-Not to be confused with a mini tablet developed by Google, Nexsus Financial Markets are a UK based brokerage firm that’s owned by Abshire-Smith Global Ltd, an FCA regulated company.
-Nexsus Financial Markets is an execution only broker, and is not authorised to provide financial advice.
+Not to be confused with a mini tablet developed by Google, Nexsus Financial Markets are a UK based brokerage firm that’s owned by Abshire-Smith Global Ltd. Nexsus Financial Markets is an execution only broker, and is not authorised to provide financial advice.
 The brand was established in 2013, so can be considered a bit of a newcomer to the world of Forex trading.
 Aside from foreign currency trading, it also offers investors the chance to trade in precious metals, futures, commodities, indices, and Government and Public Securities.
 Although this last option is mostly offered to institutional clients.

 |Forex, indicies, commodities, shares|

 Nexsus Financial Markets offers traders the most popular trading platform available